 Verification can be performed by either humans or automated programs.
 The separation of the monitoring and verification functionality in our design allows each site to experiment with different approaches to verification and improve them based on experience.
-The simplest method is to inspect the BGP path for anomalies such as reserved AS numbers and perhaps use the IRR (Internet Routing Registry) to verify if the origin AS is authorized to originate the prefix.
+The simplest verification method is to inspect the BGP path for anomalies such as reserved AS numbers and perhaps use the IRR (Internet Routing Registry) to verify if the origin AS is authorized to originate the prefix [12].
 However, this method is not reliable because the BGP path may not contain obvious anomalies and the records in IRR are often inaccurate.
+Bates et al. [13] proposed a DNS-based method to verify the origin AS of a prefix.
+SBGP ([14]) and a variety of other techniques ([15], [16]) can also be used to verify the validity of a BGP path.
+Moreover, DNSSEC ([7]) can verify the authenticity of a DNS server.

 We propose an automated verification process that utilizes the redundancy of the DNS system.
 The basic idea is to send a DNS request to the DNS server on the suspected path and validate the reply against answers from other DNS servers for the same request.
 Note that, to ensure that the request will travel on the suspected path, we may execute the verification process only when the peer is still using the path.
 If the suspected path is injected accidentally, no reply may be received.
-Otherwise, a reply may come from an impostor (i.e. a false DNS server set up by the attacker who injected the suspected path) and contradict that of the other DNS servers.
+Otherwise, a reply may come from an impostor (i.e., a false DNS server set up by the attacker who injected the suspected path) and contradict that of the other DNS servers.

 The impostor may try to defeat our verification process by giving correct answers, especially at the beginning of their attack.
-However continuous re-verification of paths should allow us to catch the impostor eventually (see Section 5.3).
+However, continuous reverification of paths should allow us to catch the impostor eventually (see Section 5.3).

 We believe that path verification is itself an important research area and is part of our future work.
-The focus of this work, however, is to explore the feasibility of path filtering, design the general framework and build a prototype.
+The main objective of this work, however, is to show that path-filtering can be coupled with a verification technique in an effective way and it imposes very loose constraints on the verification technique.
+Furthermore, since the path-filtering approach can remove the need to perform verification on every path, we believe that it will make the cryptography-based verification schemes more practical.